 Whether you want to adopt a DIY approach for your house restoration project or not, you’ll still need some professional help.
 An inspector or a contractor will be able to determine what scale of work needs to be done on the project and how best to go about it.

 As a rule of thumb, the older a home is, the more likely it is to have issues.
 So it’s a good idea to thoroughly assess your older home at this early stage of the restoration process.
 Without having an audit done as early as possible, you may uncover potential dangers, like asbestos or structural damage.
-Areas including the foundation, roof, old features, drainage, and insulation need to audited by professionals to determine structural integrity.
+Homes needing a foundation repair, new roof, drainage and insulation improvements need to be audited by professionals to determine structural integrity.

 3 GET THE BUDGET RIGHT